jaanae/devops-workshop/Week1.md

 ## Delete your application

 When you are done with your new and shiny snake application, remember to delete it to save resources in our openshift cluster.
-Go to the projects view, find your project on the list and click on the three dots on the right beside your project name.
+Go to the projects view, find your project on the list and click on the three dots on the right beside your project name and click delete.
 <img src="https://raw.githubusercontent.com/jaanae/devops-workshop/master/project-delete.png" width="100%" height="100%">

 You are then asked to type in the name of your project to confirm that you really want to delete it.
 Type it and click delete.